 Chair Tsukimura (Personnel Committee) introduced the item.
 A number of changes were highlighted to Senators, including changing the numbering system to a standard format.
 The title was made more concise, and additional MPP positions were defined.
 Listed procedures (Section V) were also updated.
 Some sections were eliminated from Section V because they are covered by other HR regulations and Executive Orders.
 Section VI relates to the composition of search committees.
 Some of the larger changes involve changes to the Provost Search Committee and were highlighted to Senators.
 Changes were also made to other Cabinet-level positions.
 The positions reporting to the Provost were also clarified.
 All appendices were deleted and moved into separate sections.

-Senator Hensen (English) raised a concern with section C-8 related to the discharge of a search committee and added a sentence related to communicating those reasons to the committee.
+Senator Henson (English) raised a concern with section C-8 related to the discharge of a search committee and added a sentence related to communicating those reasons to the committee.
 The motion was seconded.
 Senator Botwin (Psychology) made a friendly amendment to clarify that it is the Executive Committee of the senate.
 The amendment was approved unanimously.

 Senator Botwin (Psychology) observed that the new policy gave more power to the Executive Committee to make routine search committee appointments, and Senators may wish to consider this aspect of the policy.